Free Broken Link Checker For E-Commerce Stores

 A 404 on your homepage or a top product page does more damage than one on a low-traffic blog post.
 Fix the high-traffic pages first — but work your way through everything eventually.

 When a link redirects, your browser and Google both have to take an extra step to reach the actual page.
-That adds load time and dilutes the value passed through the link.
-Always point your links to the live destination URL — not a URL that redirects to it.
-This means, avoid lengthy redirect chains.
+That adds load time.
+Always point your links to the live destination URL, not a URL that redirects to it.

 When you find a 404, the instinct is to remove the link entirely.
 The better move is to replace it with a working alternative — a related product, a current collection, or an updated page.
 Deleting links reduces your site's internal linking depth, which hurts how well Google can crawl and index your store.